crazyvibes/Coroutines/README.md

 -If you want .
 So, we use suspending functions to avoid thread blockings and hence to provide smooth, uninterrupted experience

+How Suspending Functions Work?
+-A suspending function doesn't block a thread, but only suspends the coroutine itself. (one thread can have more coroutines)

+-The thread is returned to the pool while the coroutine is waiting, and when the waiting is done, the coroutine resumes on a free thread in the pool.

+##Async and await

+-Let’s assume we have to get result from four online data sources and combine them all to show the final result to the user.

+-First task takes 10 seconds

+-Second task takes 15 seconds

+-Third task takes 12 seconds.

+-And the fourth task takes 13 seconds.

+-We could easily write codes to download these data sets one by one.

+-But if we do so, user has to wait at least 50 seconds to see the final result.

+-That’s too much waiting.
+Some users may get angry and uninstall the app.
+What if we can download all these data in parallel.

+-If we can do so we will be able to show the result in just 15 seconds time.

+-Writing codes to download these data in parallel and combine them at the end is called parallel decomposition.
+Parallel decomposition was not that easy.

+-We had to write complex, long , difficult to read, difficult to maintain codes for that.
+But with Kotlin coroutines, we can do parallel decomposition very easily.

+-Let me show you how to do it.

+-For this lesson , I created a new Android studio project .

+-I also added coroutines core and courotines android dependencies to the gradle.

+-For this lesson , for the demonstration of the theory. let’s just assume we have two remote stores .

+-We need get stock count form both of them using different URLs and show the final stock count to the user.

+-Now I am going to write a function to get the first stock count. private suspend

+-We are going to use coroutines to execute these functions .
+So let’s make them suspendable.
+Fun.

+-Let’s name this function as getStock1 And this should return the stock count as an integral value.

+-To simulate the delay , that can happened as a result of data processing in the server let’s just use delay function.
+We need to add the time in milliseconds.

+-I am delaying the result for 10 seconds.
+Let’s return some value as the stock count.

+-Then, we should add a log to see how this works.

+-To the second function we can just copy this one and chage values.

+-Name should be get stock2.
+Let’s delay this for 8 seconds.

+-This should be stock 2.
+Let’s change the stock count also.
+Now let’s lauch a coroutine in the oncreate function.
+ CoroutineScope for the context, during previous lessons

+-We added the thread name with the word Dispatchers.
+Like here we can add Dispatcher.IO .

+-I intentionally did that to teach you about dispatchers.
+But to save time , if you want , you can just Add IO here.

+-only the name of the thread

+-The difference is, when we add only IO , class has to import kotlinx.coroutines .Dispatchers.IO package.

+-If we add Dispatcher.IO our class has to import kotlinx.coroutines dot Dispatchers .
+All right.

+-Now, launch the coroutine.

+-Get the value of the stock1.

+-Then Get the value of the stock2.
+ And then, add them

+-For now.
+Let’s show the total in a log.

+-I am adding another log to show the start of the calculation process.

+-This is not parallel decomposition.

+-We haven’t implemented it yet.

+-This is sequential decomposition.
+What will happen if we run this app ?

+-This getStock1 function will execute first.
+It will wait 10 seconds and return its stock value.

+-After that , after 10 seconds execution of getStock2 fucntoin will be started.
+ It will wait another 8 seconds and return its stock value.

+-Then finally tatal will be calculated.

+-So, let’s just very quickly run that and see it in action .
+ And here we go , calculation started.

+-count of the Stock1 returned after 10 seconds.

+-Count of the stock2 returned after 8 seconds.
+And final total value loged.
+You can study the exact time gap from here. it took 18 seconds and 33 milliseconds.

+-Now, I am going to show you how to do this in parallel way.
+To do that we need to use async coroutine builder.
+ Async and Launch are the coroutine builders we use for Android Development most of the times.

+-Launch coroutine buider returns a job.
+But async coroutine builder returns an instance of Deferred.

+-We can use that Deferred value by invoking its await function.

+-I am going to make this function calls from within a async coroutine builder.
+Async

+-Let’s take this function call to the inside of the builder.
+Do the same for the getStock2 function call.

+-To get the returned value we need to invoke await function of each async builder.

+-Now if we run this app these two functions will execute parrallely.

+-here, getStock1 function takes 10 seconds.
+But getStock2 funciton takes only 8 seconds to return the count value.

+-Therefore if these two functions execute in parallel, getStock2 funciton should return its value first.

+-Let’s run the app and see the log results.
+ Calculation started.

+-Count of the Stock2 returned after 8 seconds.
+Count of the stock1 returned after 10 seconds.
+And final total value loged.

+-So instead of 18 seconds this entire process now only takes 10 seconds.

+-Thanks to paralle decomposition we implemented using async builder and await function call.
+ You can study the exact time form here.

+-Time taken for the entire process is 10 seconds and 49 milliseconds In this example we launched a co routine in a background thread belong to IO thread pool and did all parallel executions there.

+-But we have other options also.
+We can also provide dispatchers for parallel tasks.

+-Let me show you with a code example.
+Now I am changing this to dispatchers.main .

+-Just add main.
+Android studio will import dispatchers package.

+-After that I am going to provide dispatchers.IO context for each of these aysnc blocks.

+-Now only these parallel events will happen in the background .

+-SInse this code block executes in the main thread we can add a toast message here to show the total value.

+-We can cut the message from here.

+-Let’s delete the log.
+Now we can run the app to see the result.

+-We need to wait for 10 seconds to see the result.

+-Total is 90000.

+-So this is how we implement concurrency with coroutines .

+-This is how we use async and await to get data from different data sources parallel and combined the result